 The information in this article applies to worldwide versions of Office 365.
 If you are using a national cloud instance of Office 365, including Office 365 U.S. Government, Office 365 Germany, and Office 365 operated by 21Vianet, see Microsoft National Clouds.

 Microsoft values the partnerships we have with our customers and places great emphasis on protecting the privacy and security of customer data.
 For more information, see the Microsoft Trust Center.

 To learn about how Microsoft Office 365 protects the privacy of your data, see Privacy.

 For specific steps Enterprise, Business, Government, and Education admins can take to configure Office 365 privacy settings, see Advanced Privacy Options for Administrators.

-For information about security and privacy for other Microsoft services, including Office 365 ProPlus, see To which online services does the Trust Center apply?
+For information about security and privacy for other Microsoft services, including Microsoft 365 Apps for enterprise, see To which online services does the Trust Center apply?

 To learn how Microsoft delivers Office 365 services securely and reliably, see Security.

-As an Office 365 customer, you can find out where your data resides, who at Microsoft can access it, and what we do with that information internally.
+As a customer, you can find out where your data resides, who at Microsoft can access it, and what we do with that information internally.
 For more information, see Transparency.

-As an Office 365 admin, you can use Customer Lockbox to control how a Microsoft support engineer accesses your data during a help session.
+As a Microsoft admin, you can use Customer Lockbox to control how a Microsoft support engineer accesses your data during a help session.
 In cases where the engineer requires access to your data to troubleshoot and fix an issue, Customer Lockbox allows you to approve or reject the access request.
 If you approve it, the engineer is able to access the data.
 Each request has an expiration time, and once the issue is resolved, the request is closed and access is revoked.